hopskipdrive/circlereport/README.md

+<h1>Circle Reports</h1>
 Circlereports is a Ruby script that runs on your local machine.

 To run, from Terminal, you need to run `gem install thor` then run:
 ```
 ./circlereport.rb rpt <date>
 ```
 where `date` is the day on which you wish the report to start.
+The default value for `date` is Today - 7 days.

 You need to create a local environment variable `CIRCLETOKEN` which can be obtained from the CircleCI dashboard `https://circleci.com/account/api` `Personal API Tokens`